 Christie Gibson is an associate in the Municipal, Planning & Environmental Law Group at Cassels.
 Christie’s practice focuses on land use planning law, but also encompasses all aspects of municipal and environmental law, including tax assessment appeals and expropriations.
 Her experience includes representing public and private sector clients before the Local Planning Appeal Tribunal, and she has also appeared before the courts.

 In addition to her law practice, Christie serves on the board of the United World Colleges Canadian National Committee and gives back to her alma maters through the Cornell Alumni Admissions Ambassador Network, Cornell University new student welcome events, and volunteering with the Osgoode Women’s Network as a mentor.
-She is also on the steering committees of the ULI Toronto Mentorship Program and of the 2020/2021 Cambridge Forum on Land Use Planning: The Emerging Leaders, and has served on the Ontario Bar Association Municipal Law Executive since 2016.
+She is also on the steering committees of ULI Toronto’s Women’s Leadership Initiative, ULI Toronto’s Mentorship Program and the 2020/2021 Cambridge Forum on Land Use Planning: The Emerging Leaders, and has served on the Ontario Bar Association Municipal Law Executive since 2016.

 Prior to joining Cassels, Christie worked with a boutique urban planning law firm in Toronto practising in the area of development/land use planning, property tax assessment, expropriation and municipal law.
 Prior to her call to the bar, Christie summered and articled with a large international full-service firm in TorontoChristie obtained a B.A. in Economics from Cornell University in 2010, a J.D. from Osgoode Hall Law School in 2013, and a Women in Leadership Certificate from Cornell University’s SC Johnson College of Business in 2019.
 Prior to university, Christie studied in Alberta, India, and Australia.